daiminglong/librdmaft/README.md

 ### (3) rdmaft_stop_recv()

-Description：API used to stop a rdma file recv server.
+Description：API used to stop a rdma file recv server.

 Usage:
 ```